majoseek/Goldman-Sachs-Hackathon/README.md

 # SecuRank

-Application made for GoldMan Sachs EMEA Engineering Hackathon 2021
+Application made for GoldMan Sachs EMEA Engineering Hackathon 2021, where our team managed to win second place.